Shalini-mano/Subscription-Manager-Application/README.md

-# Subscription Manager API – Project Specification (Roadmap Day 50)
+# Subscription Manager API – Project Specification

 ## 📌 Project Overview
 The **Subscription Manager API** is a backend system inspired by OTT platforms such as Netflix and Hotstar.